 The middle path

 Self-host a new Notion replacement for new projects starting now.
-Let the Notion workspace wind down naturally.
-Over 12–18 months, the mass center of your knowledge base shifts to the new tool.
+Let the existing Notion workspace wind down naturally.
+Over 12–18 months, the center of mass of your knowledge base shifts to the new tool.
 You never do a hard migration.
-You just do a soft one, every time a new project starts.
-Your Notion bill shrinks as you remove seats.
+You do a soft one, every time a new project starts.
+Notion bill shrinks as you prune seats.

-This approach loses ~20% of the savings relative to a clean break, but it also costs ~80% less time and disruption.
-For most teams, it's the right trade.
+This loses about 20% of the maximum savings versus a clean break, but it costs about 80% less time and disruption.
+For most teams that's the right trade.

-If you want to explore the open source alternatives to Notion we cover in this directory: see the full list →.
-The numbers in this article are based on public pricing and our analysis; your mileage will vary with team size and usage intensity.
+If you want to explore the open source alternatives to Notion we cover here: see the full list →.
+The numbers in this article are based on public pricing as of April 2026 and our own analysis.
+Your mileage will vary with team size and usage intensity.